yozhni/todo-test/README.md

 #   todo-test

-Hi! this is simple test project Cucumber+Java.
+Hi! this is simple tests project Cucumber+Java.
 Test will be run **on Chrome browser**

 ## prepare